joker-eph/githubmove/GitHubMove.rst

 Introduction
 ============

-..
-  TODO: Should be consistent wrt "sub-project" or "subproject".

 This is a proposal to move our current revision control system from our own hosted Subversion to GitHub.
 Below are the financial and technical arguments as to why we need such a move and how will people (and validation infrastructure)